MicrosoftDocs/cpp-docs.it-it/docs/standard-library/list-class.md

 ### <a name="parameters"></a>Parametri

-`pred` Il predicato binario usato per confrontare gli elementi successivi.
+*pred* il predicato binario usato per confrontare gli elementi successivi.

 ### <a name="remarks"></a>Note